garrandall/popular-music-data/tracks/i-touch-myself-divinyls.md

 I don't want anybody else
 When I think about you, I touch myself
-Ooh, I don't want anybody else
+Oh, I don't want anybody else
 Oh no, oh no, oh no

 You're the one who makes me come runnin'